 Since the color rendering index was based on the color spectrum of incandescent bulbs, they, have a CRI value of 100 and render colors beautifully.

 Unfortunately, incandescent bulbs convert most of the electrical energy into heat, making them very inefficient.
-Not only are they inefficient, but they also get very hot.
+Not only are they inefficient, but they also get extremely hot.
 This can represent a fire risk if fitted in typical video light kits sold on Amazon and eBay, such as softboxes, umbrella reflectors, or other light modifiers.

 Although cheap, incandescent lights have a relatively short expected lifetime, which is shortened even further if you handle them roughly while hot.